DGfS-CLschool19/DGfS-CLschool19.github.io/venue.md

 (no signature necessary, for now) and send it electronically to [the Fall School technical support team](mailto:fallschool-2019-support@ims.uni-stuttgart.de).

-Beware that your PDF reader may not show nor print pre-filled entries unless you click on the field, so please make sure you filled in all necessary fields.
-We might provide an updated version later.

 DEADLINE is **August 31st, 2019**.
 If you send in your forms late, computer access may be delayed.